Declaration (Bleeding Through album)

 Declaration is the fifth album by American metalcore band Bleeding Through.
+It is the band's first album to feature guitarist Jona Weinhofen.
+The album sold just under 6,000 copies in its first week of release to debut at number 104 on the Billboard 200 chart.

 The song's titles are named after different states and cities.
 Frontman Brandan Schieppati commented, "There are definitely places when we're traveling where every time we go there, we're like, 'Fuck, why do we have to be here?'
 Like, we'll be in France and all of a sudden we'll feel totally insignificant.
 You get the feeling that people's eyes are just burning a hole through you."

+Background

+In March of 2008, the band shared that their upcoming fifth release would be titled Declaration, and that it was scheduled for release in August.
+The album would be produced by Devin Townsend with recording set to begin in late March, and would be a concept album focused on the struggles of being away from home.

-The album was scheduled for release in August.
-Schieppati claimed it will be heavier than the band's 2003 release, This Is Love, This Is Murderous, and bridges the gap between This Love and The Truth, "The melodies are darker, the riffs are heavier.
+Vocalist Schieppati claimed it will be heavier than the band's 2003 release, This Is Love, This Is Murderous, and would bridge the gap between This Love and The Truth, "The melodies are darker, the riffs are heavier.
 We just wrote a really aggressive record that encompasses everything we've ever tried to do as a band and then raised the bar a notch or two."

+In July of 2008, the band shared that they had signed a deal with Nuclear Blast Records for "Declaration" for all European territories.

+In August the band shared that they would be filming a music video for the track "Death Anxiety," directed by Dave Brodsky.

-During the Soundwave, the band previewed a new song from the album called "Orange County Blonde and Blue".
+During the Soundwave, the band previewed a new song from the album called "Orange County Blonde and Blue."
 The song can be watched on YouTube.

-Bleeding Through recently stated in an MTV blog they have finished the record and released details of the album, but do not intend to hand the masters over to Trustkill until numerous issues be resolved.
-This leaves the supposed August 2008 release date up in the air.
+On June 6, 2008, Bleeding Through stated in an MTV blog they had finished the record and released details of the album, but that they did not intend to hand the masters over to Trustkill until numerous issues be resolved.
+This left the supposed August 2008 release date up in the air.
 Subsequently, they asked to be dropped from Trustkill in the same blog.

-Whilst playing at Download Festival in June 2008 Bleeding Through's front man Brandan Schieppati said with regards to the albums "We are having trouble with our record label, so when the new record comes out, steal it, download it illegally, do what you fucking want, as long as you the fans hear it".
+Whilst playing at Download Festival in June 2008 Bleeding Through's front man Brandan Schieppati said with regard to the albums "We are having trouble with our record label, so when the new record comes out, steal it, download it illegally, do what you fucking want, as long as you the fans hear it."